iamirmasoud/bulkboto3/README.md

 # 2022-03-26 18:14:09 — INFO — Successfully downloaded 4 files from bucket: 'test-bucket' in 0.04 seconds.
 ```

-The structure of downloaded directory will be as follows on the local directory:
+The structure of the downloaded directory will be as follows on the local directory:
 ```console
 new_test_dir
 └── my_storage_dir